bauerflorian13/CloudComputing/README.md

 ## Description of the project
 This is a GitHub Repo for our Application for the module COMSM0010 at the University of Bristol in 2018.

+## Running web service
+Have a look at http://textanalytics.lukaspman.io/ .
+At the moment the project respectively the kubernetes cluster is hosted by Microsoft Azure.

+## Deprecated README can be seen below

 ## Getting started

 ### Run it native